iyagicom/ScreenDrawing/README.md

 # ScreenDrawing

-Lightweight screen drawing tool for Linux (Wayland optimized).
+A lightweight screen drawing tool for Linux (optimized for Wayland).
-Designed for real-time on-screen annotation with pen, shapes, text, highlighter, eraser, and undo.
+It's designed to allow you to annotate your screen in real time using pens, shapes, text, arrows, highlighters, erasers, and undo functions.

 ---